Suggestions of decreasing dark energy from supernova and BAO data: Results

 \subsection{Quadratic potentials}

 Next, we consider adding a quadratic term to the potential, taking $V(\phi) = V_0 + V_1 \phi + V_2 \phi^2 /2$.
 We can view this as including the next term in the Taylor series approximation to some more general potential about the present value of the scalar field.
 More generally, it will provide insight into the model behaviors that are possible with potentials that have a changing slope.
+In this section, which is intended to be an exploration of the parameter space rather than a full analysis of the constraints on parameters, we focus on the implications of supernova data.

-For the space of models with parameters $\Omega_M, H_0, V_0, V_1, V_2$ and the absolute brightness adjustment parameter $M$, we find that it is possible to obtain a good fit to the data (comparable to or better than the best fit $\Lambda$CDM model) for a large variety of potential parameters.
+For the space of models with parameters $\Omega_M, H_0, V_0, V_1, V_2$ and the absolute brightness adjustment parameter $M$, we find that it is possible to obtain a good fit to the supernova data (comparable to or better than the best fit $\Lambda$CDM model) for a large variety of potential parameters.
 In fact, the Markov Chain Monte Carlo analysis does not converge well since $V_2$ does not have a bounded range in models that provide a good fit to the data.
 A partial explanation is that starting from a $\Lambda$CDM model that provides a good fit to the data, we can set $V_2$ to whatever we want without any change in the evolution provided that the scalar field continues to sit at the extremum of the potential.
 However, we can also have models with non-trivial scalar evolution giving significant variation in the potential for essentially any $V_2$.

 For large positive values of $V_2$, the scalar field can oscillate many times about the minimum of the potential.
 As we review in Appendix \ref{sec:oscillation} below, such an oscillating scalar contributes to the energy density in the same way as non-relativistic matter plus a cosmological constant, up to corrections suppressed by powers of $H_0/\sqrt{V_2}$ \cite{turner1983coherent}.
 For large negative values of $V_2$, we can have a situation where the scalar spends a significant fraction of the time near the maximum of the potential, but changes significantly for early or late times.